-Right now, our political system is stacked in favour of big corporate donors who buy access and outcomes through political donations and powerful lobbying.
-The Greens’ plan will clean up politics, end the corrupting influence of corporations and ensure that our representatives are accountable to all of us.
+Right now, our political system is stacked in favour of the two major parties and their big corporate donors who buy access and outcomes through political donations and powerful lobbying.

 Big corporations and the vested interests donate to political parties for a reason.
 In return for their donations, property developers, big banks, gambling corporations and mining giants have received billions of dollars worth of favourable policy decisions from Liberal and Labor governments.

 While the major parties continue to take money from big corporate interests, they will never be completely focused on what is good for our communities.